leonw1112/go2rtc-docker/README.md

 - If you need to add an HTTP proxy, set a different directory or partition for the Docker runtime files, or make other customizations, see customize your systemd Docker daemon options.

--  When changing something in the docker-compose config, remeber to delete the old container
+-  When changing something in the docker-compose config, remember to delete the old container

 #### Credits: https://github.com/AlexxIT/go2rtc